-An introduction to the psychological and educational issues associated with the major exceptionalities.
+(Fall and Spring, Course Offered Every Year) An introduction to the psychological and educational issues associated with the major exceptionalities.
+Topics covered include Autism Spectrum Disorders, Intellectual Disabilities, Learning Disabilities, Giftedness, and Communication Disorders.
 Field observation is often a component of this course.
 Prerequisite: PSY-100 or EDU-234.